RachelSa/regenerating-dinosaurs/README.md

  - [Github account](https://github.com/)
  - [A Heroku account and Heroku app created with Heroku Scheduler](https://github.com/RachelSa/regenerating-dinosaurs#part-1-using-the-admin-dashboard-create-a-heroku-app-with-the-heroku-scheduler-add-on)

  Before beginning this tutorial, you must have a Rails 5 application with a Github repository.
-Note that in order to deploy on Heroku, the app must have a PostgreSQL database (Rails apps are created with a SQLite database by default).
+Note that in order to deploy on Heroku, the app must have a PostgreSQL (**does heroku really only use PostgreSQL?**) database (Rails apps are created with a SQLite database by default)(**are you sure? did flatiron do this in the config they gave us?**).

- If you don't have an existing app, you can [fork and clone](https://help.github.com/articles/fork-a-repo/) this Github repository, which includes a demo app with a rake file.
-The demo app has one model--dinosaur--and a route, ['/dinosaurs'](https://regenerating-dinosaur.herokuapp.com/dinosaurs), which renders JSON data containing information about all dinosaurs in the database.
+ If you don't have an existing app, you can [fork and clone](https://help.github.com/articles/fork-a-repo/) this Github repository, which includes a demo app with a Rake file.
+The demo app has one model, `dinosaur`, and a route, ['/dinosaurs'](https://regenerating-dinosaur.herokuapp.com/dinosaurs), which renders JSON data containing information about all dinosaurs in the database.
 Check the app's [model](https://github.com/RachelSa/regenerating-dinosaurs/blob/master/app/models/dinosaur.rb), [routes](https://github.com/RachelSa/regenerating-dinosaurs/blob/master/config/routes.rb), and [controller](https://github.com/RachelSa/regenerating-dinosaurs/blob/master/app/controllers/dinosaurs_controller.rb) to see how this is set up.

 ### Instructions

 #### Creating a Rake Task
-1. Within the Rails application, create a new file: ```lib/tasks/scheduler.rake```
-2. Within the rakefile, create one or more tasks.
-A rake task is made up of the following parts:

-    * Description (**desc**) explains what the task will do.
-    * The **task** is named.
-(This one is called restore_dinos.)
-    * **:environment** loads the Rails environment, allowing access to existing code in the rest of the Rails app, such as models.
-    * Within the **do** block, the task occurs.
-This example prints a message before calling the `.restore` method on the [Dinosaur model](https://github.com/RachelSa/regenerating-dinosaurs/blob/master/app/models/dinosaur.rb).
-After finishing, it prints 'done'.
-    * The code block is closed (**end**).
+(moved this up just because in programming books code snippet is often followed up description)
 ```ruby
 desc "Restore dinosaurs"
 task :restore_dinos => :environment do